 The following are some common symptoms of snoring in slightly older children:

 - Attention Issues – Due to the lack of enough sleep or the deteriorated quality of sleep, your child could have trouble focusing or paying attention.
-This is a common sign of sleep apnoea and snoring.
+This is a common sign of sleep apnea and snoring.

 - Aggression – The lack of sleep can exhaust your child, and fatigue is commonly a reason for aggression.
-If your child is aggressive or easily irritated, this could be a sign of sleep deprivation and the root cause could be snoring.
+If your child is aggressive or easily irritated, this could be a sign of sleep deprivation, and the root cause could be snoring.

-- Personality Changes – Sleep deprivation can cause personality changes, if your child’s personality begins to change overnight, this could be due to overlooked sleep issues like snoring and sleep apnea.
+- Personality Changes – Sleep deprivation can cause personality changes.
+If your child’s personality begins to change overnight, this could be due to overlooked sleep issues like snoring and sleep apnea.

 Diagnosis of Snoring in Kids

 Doctors can diagnose most sleep-based disabilities and disorders by performing a sleep test.
 This test involves placing ECG-like nodes on your child’s body while he sleeps, and connecting them to a computer.
 This will record sleep patterns, REM cycles, how often your child wakes up during the night, and how this impacts his sleep cycle.